 Dr. Zelinger also has a strong background in special education and knowledge of the CSE process as well as Individual Education Plans and will review your child’s evaluations and guide you as to what may be needed.
+Dr. Zelinger makes school visits to observe the child in real time in the school setting, and to communicate with teachers.
 She is sensitive to helping children with medical issues, making herself available to work with pediatricians, dentists and surgeons to prepare children for impending procedures.
 Her formal training includes psychodynamic, cognitive behavioral and play therapy techniques which she draws upon to help a child increase understanding, improve behavior, feel better, and learn replacement behaviors.
 Children seldom realize they are at a “doctor’s office”, as they enjoy the process of playing and healing.

-Dr. Zelinger has nearly 40 years of experience as a clinical and school psychologist and works in a play room designed to encourage expression and safe release of feelings.
+Dr. Zelinger has nearly 45 years of experience as a clinical and school psychologist and works in a play room designed to encourage expression and safe release of feelings.
 She often uses a Rogerian Child-Centered approach, where she follows the lead of the child in order to facilitate the child’s ability to reveal and understand their needs, conflicts or their response to traumatic events.
 She infuses humor and warmth whenever possible and works to create a relationship where the child feels valued and understood.
 When short term goal focused treatment is indicated, Dr. Zelinger will work with the family to develop a behavior plan using a system of reinforcers intended to increase desired behaviors.